What to do, hear, see | June 28-July 4

 - Tuesday, July 4, 8 p.m.
 “Patriotic Pops,” John Morris Russell, conductor

-No one captures the classic Independence Day spirit like JMR and the Pops along the Ohio.
+No one captures the classic Independence Day spirit like JMR and The Pops along the Ohio.
 And the Rozzi Fireworks show that follows will never leave you feeling cheated.
 A great way to cap off this special day.

 Blue Ash/Montgomery Symphony • Montgomery Park.
 513-549-2197